-Special Educational Needs – SENCO Sarah Magirr
+Special Educational Needs – SENDCO Sarah Magirr

 Special Educational Needs and provision can be considered as falling under four broad areas: